-The rules changed from December 2014 - please click here to see an overview of the current Pet Travel Scheme requirements.
+Brexit will affect travelling with your pets.
+Please click here to see an overview of the current Pet Travel Scheme requirements.

 These rules are designed to keep the UK free from rabies.
 However they do not protect your pet from other disease, such as those transmitted by ticks, sandflies and mosquitoes.
 Be aware that routine parasite control which is adequate in the UK, is not sufficient to protect your pet abroad.
 Therefore once your pet has met the requirements of the Pet Travel Scheme, and has been issued their Pet Passport, we recommend booking a Pre-travel Consultation with one of our Veterinary Surgeons to discuss your plans prior to going abroad - please telephone to make an appointment.

 For more information on Exotic Diseases, please click here.